vinolivae/vinolivae/README.md

 ___
 ### Technologies 🐱‍💻

-These are technologies and tools that I work with:
+These are the technologies and tools I like the most:

 ![Git](https://img.shields.io/badge/-Git-black?logo=git)
 ![GitHub](https://img.shields.io/badge/-GitHub-black?logo=github)